Derek Jacobi: 2000–present

 In March 2006, BBC Two broadcast Pinochet in Suburbia, a docudrama about former Chilean dictator Augusto Pinochet and the attempts to extradite him from Great Britain; Jacobi played the leading role.
-In September 2007, it was released in the U.S., retitled Pinochet's Last Stand.
+In September 2007, it was released in the US, retitled Pinochet's Last Stand.
 In 2006, he appeared in the children's movie Mist, the tale of a sheepdog puppy, he also narrated this movie.
 In July–August 2006, he played the eponymous role in A Voyage Round My Father at the Donmar Warehouse, a production which then transferred to the West End.

 In February 2007, The Riddle, directed by Brendan Foley and starring Jacobi, Vinnie Jones, and Vanessa Redgrave, was screened at Berlin EFM.
 Jacobi plays twin roles: first a present-day London tramp and then the ghost of Charles Dickens.
 In March 2007, the BBC's children's programme In the Night Garden... started its run of one hundred episodes, with Jacobi as the narrator.
 He played Nell's grandfather in ITV's Christmas 2007 adaptation of The Old Curiosity Shop, and returned to the stage to play Malvolio in Shakespeare's Twelfth Night (2009) for the Donmar Warehouse at Wyndham's Theatre in London.
 The role won him the Laurence Olivier Award for Best Actor.
 He appears in five 2009 films: Morris: A Life with Bells On, Hippie Hippie Shake, Endgame, Adam Resurrected and Charles Dickens's England.
 In 2010, he returned to I, Claudius, as Augustus in a radio adaptation.
 In 2011, he was part of a medieval epic, Ironclad, which also starred James Purefoy and Paul Giamatti, as the ineffectual Reginald de Cornhill, castellan of Rochester castle.

 Jacobi starred in Michael Grandage's production of King Lear (London, 2010), giving what The New Yorker called "one of the finest performances of his distinguished career".
 In May 2011, he reprised this role at the Brooklyn Academy of Music.

-In April 2012, he appeared in Titanic: Blood and Steel and in November 2012, he starred in the BBC series Last Tango in Halifax.
+In 2012, he appeared in Titanic: Blood and Steel and in November 2012, he starred in the BBC series Last Tango in Halifax.
 In 2013, he starred in the second series of Last Tango, and in 2014, the third series.
 In 2013, Jacobi starred alongside Ian McKellen in the ITV sitcom Vicious as Stuart Bixby, the partner to Freddie Thornhill, played by McKellen.
-On 23 August 2013 the show was renewed for a six-episode second series which began airing in June 2015.
+On 23 August 2013, the show was renewed for a six-episode second series which began airing in June 2015.
 The show ended in December 2016, with a Christmas special.